Water quality problems of water park equipment manufacturers

 3 Keep the pool water transparent and clean

-4 Stabilize the pH of the pool water
+4 Stabilise the pH of the pool water

-The pH reflects the pool water pH range of 6.5 to 8.5 specified in the “Sanitary Standards for Water Quality of Artificial Swimming Pools”.
+The pH reflects the pool water pH range of 6.5 to 8.5 specified in the “Sanitary Standards for water quality of Artificial Swimming Pools”.
 In order to protect the reasonable operation of the swimming pool, the users of the swimming pool should pay close attention to whether this indicator meets the standard, and the pH of the water can be measured with a simple test paper.
-In order to stabilize the pH of the pool water, special stabilizers should be added to keep the pH of the pool water within a reasonable range.
+In order to stabilise the pH of the pool water, special stabilisers should be added to keep the pH of the pool water within a reasonable range.

 At the same time, pay attention to another index closely related to pH: total alkalinity.
 The total alkalinity reflects the difficulty of the pH change of the water body.
 If the total alkalinity is lower than 80 mg/L, the pH stability is not enough and easy to fluctuate; when the total alkalinity is higher than 200 mg/L, the pH stability is too high and it is difficult to adjust.
 The pH of the pool water should have reasonable stability and can be adjusted without excessive fluctuations, so the total alkalinity should be kept in a reasonable range.
 In addition, high alkalinity and high pH will cause water turbidity and the formation of sediment; too low alkalinity will cause corrosion of equipment and cause physical discomfort for swimmers.